Department Chair: Joanne Gordon

 Department Office: Theatre Arts (TA), Room 221

 Telephone: (562) 985-7891

-Faculty: Craig Fleming, Joanne Gordon, Holly Harbinger, W. Jeffrey Hickman, David Jacques, Danila Korogodsky, Patrick McDonough, Ken Novice, Hugh O'Gorman, Orlando Pobotoy, Nancy Jo Smith, Maria Viera
+Faculty: Victoria Bryan, Craig Fleming, Joanne Gordon, Holly Harbinger, W. Jeffrey Hickman, David Jacques, Danila Korogodsky, Barbara Matthews, Patrick McDonough, Hugh O'Gorman, Orlando Pabotoy, Nancy Jo Smith, Maria Viera

 Undergraduate/Graduate Advisor: Barbara Matthews